MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-multiple-authentications-in-a-single-instance.md

 9. Now in the login page of your instance, you should see an option that enables users to login through their work email (Azure AD email) alongside Social Account login.

 >[!Note]
-> * Please note that learner should use only one mode of authentication (social email, work email) for registering.
+> Please note that learner should use only one mode of authentication (social email, work email) for registering.
 If a learner uses multiple modes of authentication for registration, the accounts will be treated as different users.

+Please reach out to us [**via HelpDesk**](https://aka.ms/cthelpdesk) if you have any further queries.